VenturaNotes/Knowledge/- Topics/ground substance.md

 ## Synthesis
 -
 ## Source [^1]
-- the matrix of connective tissue, in which various cells and fibres are embedded.
+- the matrix of connective tissue, in which various cells and fibers are embedded.
 ## Source[^2]
 - The colorless transparent part of extracellular matrix of connective tissue, in which various cells and fibres are embedded.
 It consists of proteoglycans associated with water, which can make up to $90 \%$ of the ground substance.
 ## References